seandenigris/XML-Parser/repository/XML-Parser.package/XMLGsFileWriteStreamFactory.class/README.md

 A GsFile write stream factory.
-This stream is preferred for Gemstone because it does no encoding and accepts byte characters, so XMLParser can do its own encoding.
+This stream is preferred for Gemstone because it does no encoding and accepts byte characters so XMLParser can do its own encoding.